 gisela conrad – the proprietress

 Gisela was born and raised in the German part of Switzerland, in a small town called Weinfelden and after graduating she moved on to the „Handelsschule“ in Frauenfeld where she got degrees in business and languages.
-While working as a texter at a publishing house she went to evening school to become a marketing and advertising assistend and worked the following 5 years in Zurich for the Visa credit card department at the „Bankverein“.
+While working as a texter at a publishing house she went to evening school to become a marketing and advertising assistant and worked the following 5 years in Zurich for the Visa credit card department at the „Bankverein“.
 Coming from a long line of hoteliers and restaurateurs on her father’s side she decided to take a turn of careers and trained at a hotel while working as a bartender and waitress at a night club in her home town.
-2 years in Aspen, Colorado, followed, where she worked for a Swiss catering business, a Swiss bakery and also a Swiss restaurant in every position possible to be able to afford to go skiing and travelling in the off-season.
+2 years in Aspen, Colorado, followed, where she collected more experience at a Swiss catering business, a Swiss bakery and also a Swiss restaurant.
 Back in Switzerland she realized that she needed mountains around her and moved to Zermatt in the Swiss alps.
-She managed a hotel and restaurant at the bottom of the Matterhorn and hosted year-round downhill world cup skiiers from all over the world (lots of whom she already had met in Aspen and would meet again in Canada) while she was applying for Canadian citizenship.
+She managed a hotel and restaurant at the bottom of the Matterhorn and hosted year-round downhill world cup skiers from all over the world (lots of whom she already had met in Aspen and would meet again in Canada) while she was applying for Canadian citizenship.

 She felt home immediately with all her favorite elements around her and an abundance of outdoor activities at her feet.
 Looking back, it has been a long journey and lots of hard work building, renovating and establishing Boccalino.
 It is an ongoing process where Gisela keeps doing what she loves, organizing a new season, running the office, creating an experience for guests on her restaurant patio, sampling the food and wine for the menu, planting and harvesting from the own garden and on and on and not to forget sail and ski and enjoy traveling and the beautiful Kootenays whenever there is time to do so.